MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 > [!div class="checklist"]
 >
 > - **Review Virtual Machines quotas and limits** that might pose design restrictions.
 VMs have specific limits and quotas, which vary based on the type of VM or the region.
 There might be subscription restrictions, such as the number of VMs per subscription or the number of cores per VM.
 If other workloads share your subscription, then your ability to consume data might be reduced.
->      Check limits on [VMs](/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-machine-scale-sets-limits), [Virtual Machine Scale Sets](/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-machine-scale-sets-limits), and [managed disks](/azure/azure-resource-manager/management/azure-subscription-service-limits#managed-virtual-machine-disks).
+>      Check limits on [VMs](/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-machine-scale-sets-limits), [virtual machine scale sets](/azure/azure-resource-manager/management/azure-subscription-service-limits#virtual-machine-scale-sets-limits), and [managed disks](/azure/azure-resource-manager/management/azure-subscription-service-limits#managed-virtual-machine-disks).
 >
 > - **Conduct a failure mode analysis** to minimize points of failure by analyzing VM interactions with the network and storage components.
 Choose configurations like ephemeral operating system (OS) disks to localize disk access and avoid network hops.
 Add a load balancer to enhance self-preservation by distributing network traffic across multiple VMs, which improves availability and reliability.
 >